Rising Damp: Repeats, DVD and scripts

-The series has been repeated frequently by ITV in the years since it was originally broadcast.
-It was repeated on Channel 4 between 1998 and 2004 until the digital channel ITV3 was launched.
-As of 2021, the series is still repeated on ITV3.
+The series has been repeated frequently in the UK, appearing on ITV, The Family Channel (1993–96), Channel 4 (1998-2004), UK Gold (1997–98), Plus (2001–03) (formerly Granada Plus/G Plus), ITV3, and, since 2024, That's TV.

-The series aired in the United States and Canada on A&E from 1991-1992.
+The series aired in the United States and Canada on A&E from 1991–1992.
 It also aired on the US version of the network prior to that, in the mid-1980s.

 The complete series has been released on Region 2 DVD under the Granada Media, Cinema Club and ITV DVD labels; from 2006 to 2008, Acorn Media released it on region 1 DVD in North American markets.
 On screen episode titles have been added to the Region 2 DVD versions of series 1 & 2.
 The episode titles on series 3 & 4 are however original.
 Also, the Region 1 releases are the only ones to retain the Yorkshire Television Colour Production frontcaps/endboards, as well as the "end of part one" and "part two" ad-break captions.
 All of these presentation elements are edited out of the Region 2 releases.

 During the 2016 Easter holiday, the entire series and film were shown on ITV3, accompanied by a brand new two-part documentary, Rising Damp Forever, featuring cast and crew recollections on the making of the show.

 In November 2020, all four series of the show were made available for streaming in the U.K., U.S., and Canada via the online digital subscription service BritBox.

+In 2025, the series was available for streaming in Canada on Tubi TV.

 A guide to the show called Rising Damp: A Celebration was written by Richard Webber and published in 2001.
 The book features a history of the show's development, along with an episode guide, interviews, and profiles of the people who worked on the show.

 The complete scripts for the series were published by Granada Media Group in the 2002 book Rising Damp: The Complete Scripts.
 This collection does not include the feature film version.
 In his introduction, Eric Chappell writes: "When I decided to publish the scripts of Rising Damp my first thought was, did I have them all?
 What followed was a desperate search in the loft amongst piles of mildewed papers until I found them.… The scripts were written in feverish haste by someone who didn’t really know what he was doing, and who was finding things out as he went along.
 I didn’t admit this at the time, even to myself.
 I took the view that sitcom writers fell into two categories: the quick and the dead, and I didn’t intend to be one of the latter!"

 In 2005, as part of ITV's 50th anniversary celebration, Rising Damp was one of six shows chosen to be represented on a Royal Mail postage stamp.